Yostina-Romani/SpendWise_API/README.md

 - User financial information
 - Profile information

-Entity Framework Core is used to communicate with the database and manage migrations.
+Entity Framework Core is used to communicate with the database and manage database migrations.

 ---